CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 ## Task 2: Creating a basic group

+In this task, you will create a Microsoft 365 group in Microsoft Entra ID, assign a group name and description, and manage group settings.

 1. On the Microsoft Entra ID page, from left navigation pane select **Groups** under the **Manage** section and then select **New group**.

     ![](../Images/sc-900-dec24-lab1-4.png)